-At this Mass, we gather to recognize several women who have been obedient to the double commandment of love of God and neighbor.
+At this Mass, we gather to recognize several women from across our diocese who have let the light of Christ shine through them in the good deeds they have done for others.
 The light of Christ shining in them has been noticed by those who have recommended them to receive an award for being a woman of distinction in their parishes.
-While these women may receive special recognition today by being named, it is not ultimately to them that the praise belongs.
-To focus just on ourselves individually would be to forget that it is His light, and not our own, that we seek to share with the world and so invite people to give praise to Him for the good work that He has done through us.
+While these women may receive special recognition today by being named, it is not ultimately to them that the praise belongs, for it is His light, and not our own, that we seek to share with the world and so invite people to give praise to Him for the good work that He has done through us.